markfaulk350/Paraglider-Life-Logger/README.md

 # Paraglider-Life-Logger

 # 🔥🔥🔥🔥 TODO 🔥🔥🔥🔥
+* See if 3 axis accelerometer works while moving
 * Decide on CSV file format variable types and names, then work on the web app that takes that CSV upload, analyzes it, then displays it.
 * Order a GPS module, see if we can update the timestamp with it, and how fast it finds location after sleeping.
 * Record distance, altitude, timestamp, random light value to a CSV File.
 Create a web app that has a download CSV file button.
 Also display the battery voltage.